Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Introduction

+\textbf{Ill-Conditioning as a Source of Adversarial Vulnerability}.
+Ill-conditioning in neural networks can arise from highly imbalanced singular value spectra of the Jacobians of nonlinear network mappings, resulting in large condition numbers, as well as from structurally rank-deficient transformations induced by dimensionality reduction.
+Both effects are common in encoder–decoder architectures and can increase sensitivity to input perturbations.
+In practice, conditioning behavior is often approximated through the singular value spectra of intermediate layer weight matrices, which strongly influence gradient propagation \cite{sedghi2018singular,yoshida2017spectral,pennington2017resurrecting}.
+Prior studies~\cite{sinha2018neural,wei2022leccv_condition_no} have shown that ill-conditioned networks can amplify small perturbations and increase adversarial vulnerability.
+Research on instabilities in deep inverse problems~\cite{antun2021deep,antun2020instabilities} and the accuracy--stability trade-off~\cite{gottschling2025troublesome} further demonstrates that deep learning pipelines, including AEs, can exhibit severe ill-conditioning and increased sensitivity to perturbations.
+At the same time, near-zero singular values in ill-conditioned networks can suppress adversarial gradient propagation, degrading attack optimization.

-\textbf{Why Small Singular Values Matter.} Robustness enhancement techniques often aim to control a model’s Lipschitz constant~\cite{barrett2022certifiably,fazlyab2019efficient} by bounding the spectral norms (i.e., the largest singular values) of weight matrices~\cite{virmaux2018lipschitz}.
-Accordingly, several regularization methods~\cite{yoshida2017spectral,miyato2018spectral,cisse2017parseval,gulrajani2017improved} explicitly constrain spectral norms to heuristically limit the maximum singular values of the induced transformations.
+\textbf{Why Small Singular Values Matter.} Prior work on improving robustness has mainly focused on controlling large singular values through Lipschitz regularization and spectral normalization~\cite{barrett2022certifiably,fazlyab2019efficient}.
+In particular, several regularization methods~\cite{yoshida2017spectral,miyato2018spectral,cisse2017parseval,gulrajani2017improved} explicitly constrain spectral norms, i.e., the largest singular values of weight matrices~\cite{virmaux2018lipschitz}, to limit perturbation amplification and improve stability.
 In addition, implicit self-regularization effects arising from optimization dynamics~\cite{martin2021implicit} have been observed to promote similar spectral control during training.
-However, little attention has been paid to regulating lower bounds on Jacobian singular values, which in AEs induces rank deficiency, instability~\cite{kirsch2011introduction}, and adversarial vulnerability.
+In contrast, considerably less attention has been paid to near-zero singular values, which can induce rank-deficiency and instability~\cite{kirsch2011introduction}, suppress gradient propagation, and impair adversarial optimization, potentially preventing attacks from finding worst-case perturbations.

-\textbf{Ill-Conditioning Behind the Illusion of Adversarial Robustness.} \cite{pennington2017resurrecting} established that near-zero singular values break dynamical isometry, leading to ill-conditioned Jacobians causing poor gradient flow resulting in slow, or stalled optimization.
-A similar effect was observed by \cite{gupta2022improved} in quantized classification models during attack optimization, giving the illusion of adversarial robustness by simply impeding backpropagation.

-\paragraph{Our Contribution.} We identify a failure mode in adversarial optimization in which near-zero singular values suppress gradient propagation, causing attacks to converge to ineffective perturbations.
-To address this issue, we propose \ours{}, a gradient signal restoration technique that alleviates gradient vanishing induced by near-zero singular values and exploits AE non-invertibility and ill-conditioning to optimize adversarial perturbations.
-We demonstrate that \ours{} outperforms existing attacks in exposing adversarial vulnerabilities of AEs.